PKBech/PRJNA795304/README.md

 - ASV_table.txt created by the QIIME2 and DADA2 pipeline
 - metadata.txt all metadata explaining each sample

-One file for the statistical analysis of the qPCR
+Statistical analysis of the qPCR of the absolutte abundances and Phaeobacter spp.
+- 16S_absolutte_qPCR_2.txt
 - qPCR_040521_50ulelute.txt

 ### Scripts